hmis4/SurpassingLNTradeOffQKD/README.md

 ---

 ### FBSmodelBitError.py
-Produces figures of the bit error rate of our protocol (Fig 5 in SM).
+Produces figures of the bit error fidelity of our protocol (Fig 5 in SM).

 ---